We’ve broken down TIME into 4 key elements of academic writing: Targeted, In-depth, Measured and Evidence-based.

 The report must be written in clear and concise English, normally in the past tense, and should comprise: (a) Title; (b) Summary; (c) Introduction; (d) Methods; (e) Results; (f) Discussion with Conclusions if appropriate; (g) References.

 For modules delivered by the School of Science & Engineering you are required to use the Harvard System unless the module specification states otherwise.
 You will be given clear guidance if you are expected to use alternative referencing systems.
-The School of Science and Engineering has specific guidelines on referencing and citation available at http://tees.libguides.com/TUOLE/reference
+The School of School of Computing, Engineering & Digital Technologies has specific guidelines on referencing and citation available at https://libguides.tees.ac.uk/TUOLE/referencing

 Abbreviation should be defined at first mention in both summary and main text.